sobolevn/git-secret/man/man7/git-secret.7.md

 3. Now add this person to your secrets repo by running `git secret tell persons@email.id` (this will be the email address associated with their public key)

-4. Now remove the other user's public key from your personal keychain with `gpg --delete-keys persons@email.id`
+4. Now remove the other user's public key from your personal keyring with `gpg --delete-keys persons@email.id`

 5. The newly added user cannot yet read the encrypted files.
 Now, re-encrypt the files using `git secret reveal; git secret hide -d`, and then commit and push the newly encrypted files.